 Both the T5i and the 1DC have been discontinued, but can regularly be found used on eBay.
 The T5i was replaced by the Canon T6i, while the 1DC does not have a direct successor.

-Review summary: Canon T5i vs Canon 1D C
+Review summary: Canon T5i vs 1DC

-Advantages of the Canon EOS Rebel T5i:
+Reasons to prefer the Canon EOS Rebel T5i: